| Feature | Grifin The original spend-to-own app | Slyce Flat $9.99/mo spend-to-own |

 Next steps

-If the spend-to-own thesis fits and you want to wait for a free version, join the Slyce waitlist below — we'll email when the product is live.
-If you want to use the polished version of the same idea today, Grifin is the legitimate option and a fair pick for users at a balance level where the subscription is a small percentage.
+If the spend-to-own thesis fits and a flat, predictable fee in a clean, modern app appeals, join the Slyce waitlist below — we'll email when the product is live.
+If you want to use the proven version of the same idea today, Grifin is the legitimate option and a fair pick for users at a balance level where the subscription is a small percentage.
 Acorns alternatives covers adjacent options if "spend-to-own" isn't exactly what you wanted.

 For the underlying thesis behind both apps, the spend-to-own guide walks the math and the reasoning.